 If you enjoy the panko’s texture, you might wish to add extra to the chicken katsu.
 When I was nine years old and assisting my grandma, I used to believe the same thing.
 I didn’t trust her when she said that all the extra panko would simply fall off into the oil (because I wasn’t the one doing the deep-frying).

 However, cooking is a skill; adding more doesn’t always work.
-All of those extra panko crumbs would land up in your hands once you removed them from the hot oil.
+All those extra panko crumbs would land in your hands once you removed them from the hot oil.
 It isn’t worthwhile.

-Use your hand to gently press the panko into place; if any panko comes off, let them go.
+Use your hand to press the panko into place gently; if any panko comes off, let them go.
 Later, we’ll concentrate on deep-frying advice for Chicken Katsu.

 Katsu Chicken & Tonkatsu sauce

-The finest sauce to pair with Japanese deep-fried foods is tonkatsu sauce since it has a tangy and rich flavor from the veggies and fruits.
+The finest sauce to pair with Japanese deep-fried foods is tonkatsu sauce, which has a tangy and rich flavor from veggies and fruits.
 Tonkatsu sauce is frequently offered alongside Korokke, another amazing Japanese dish.